omaimaa777/CodePlayground-Flower/README.md

 - roundedness: number; typical range 0 (square) to 1 (circle)
 - element: HTMLElement to style; defaults to `thing`
 Effect: sets `style.borderRadius` to `${roundedness * 100}%`.

+### `createThing(id = null, className = "thing"): HTMLElement`
+Create and append a new `div` element to the document body.
+The created element will have the provided `className` and optional `id`.
+If the id is already present in the document a numeric suffix will be appended to keep it unique (e.g. `id-1`).
+- id: optional string id to assign
+- className: CSS class to add (defaults to `thing`)
+Returns: the newly created `HTMLElement`.